ciramconsulting/VivaTerminalRelayServer/README.md

 The Relay server can be installed on a local computer and can be used on Linux, Apple, Windows etc...
 IOT devices like OrangePI, Raspberry PI, etc...

-A webhook wil be used to receive the payment is succesfull.
+A webhook wil be used to receive the payment, if the payment is succesfull.

 Concept of the Relay Server